leanprover-community/blog/posts/fantastic-simprocs.md

 ## Examples of simprocs

-In this section, we exemplify three simprocs through the following use cases:
+In this section, we exemplify four simprocs through the following use cases:
 * Computation
 * Avoiding combinatorial explosion of lemmas
 * Performance optimisation